Installing a ventilation system to your home can keep indoor air from turning stale and balance humidity levels.

 - Persistent cold or flu symptoms.
 A sore throat or runny nose that never goes away could be linked to air quality.
 This is especially true if you don’t have symptoms when you leave your home.

 - Watery, itchy or dry eyes.
 Your eyes are susceptible to indoor pollution and may react by becoming dry, itchy or watery.

 - Tiredness or feeling faint.
 Taking in chemical pollutants can have an influence on your energy levels.

 - Excessive dust despite periodic cleaning.
-You may need to get a new air filter or install a filtration system from Atmostemp Service Experts.
+You may need to get a new air filter or add a filtration system from Atmostemp Service Experts.

-- Humidity problems.
-Dryness can cause itchy eyes and amplify respiratory symptoms.
+- Humidity imbalances.
+Dryness can cause itchy eyes and amplify respiratory issues.
 Too much moisture can lead to mold or mildew growth.